karolencina/100-days-of-code/log.md

 ### Day 51 | 17/09/22
 Every time I start to think that I might actually be good at coding, most of my confidence is shattered one way or another - today it was by GitHub (as much as I love GitHub, it does make me cry from time to time).
 I was checking this repository when I noticed that the project I added a couple of day ago as a subtree was gone!
 I still have no idea why and I haven't been able to figure it out so I managed to somehow find the old commit, download the files as a .zip file and added them into my project as a directory.
 Apart from that, I created a setup for a new project _Tabs_.
 Also, I fixed a bug in the _Scroll_ project (an incorrect classname).

+### Day 52 | 18/09/22
+I created and finished a script for the _Tabs_ project and changed some styles because although this is just a learning-purpose repo, ugly designs make me want to bleach my eyes.
+Just kidding, it's not that bad but still - nice things just make me happy.

+### Day 53 | 19/09/22
+Just uni stuff.

+### Day 54 | 20/09/22
+Didn't do anything JavaScript-related, but I created my first contribution through a fork and pull request.

+### Day 55 | 21/09/22
+Created a basic setup for _Countdown_...
+It is not finished yet though, as the CSS is faulty.